syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Working-with-Annotation-Comments.md

 {% endhighlight %}
 {% endtabs %}

-The sample project to expand the comments pane in the PDF Viewer is available in the [GitHub](https://github.com/SyncfusionExamples/WPF-PDFViewer-Examples/tree/master/Annotations/Comments).
+The sample project to expand the comments pane in the PDF Viewer is available in the 'GitHub'

 ## Show/Hide the comments pane